-What vendors may be used for

-In addition to single-event large jobs, vendors are frequently used for recurring weekly or monthly maintenance, such as:
+What vendors may be used for In addition to single-event large jobs, vendors are frequently used for recurring weekly or monthly maintenance, such as: pool maintenance landscaping and pest control.

-- pool maintenance

-- landscaping and

-- pest control.

 Often, interior painting and carpet maintenance are also contracted.

-Use a vendor agreement

-Just as in the case of large job contracts, formal vendor policies should be set and a vendor agreement should be executed.

-Contents of a vendor agreement

-Important areas to cover in the agreement include:

-- Does the vendor supply goods alone, or goods and services? - Who will get the bill management or owner of property? - Will payments be processed from invoices or statements? - Will payment be made within 30 days? - Who has to approve invoices?
-Are there approval limits? - Will employees be prohibited from accepting gifts or favors from vendors? - Will vendors be required to complete a W-9 and submit a valid certificate of insurance prior to beginning work? - Will the vendor be responsible for damage he causes, including water intrusion that can cause mold? - Will the vendor be held responsible for screening its employees and their conduct while on your property? - Will vendors be required to meet your fair housing, drug-free, weaponfree workplace policies? - Will vendors be asked to use utilities prudently?
+Use a vendor agreement Just as in the case of large job contracts, formal vendor policies should be set and a vendor agreement should be executed.
+Contents of a vendor agreement Important areas to cover in the agreement include: Does the vendor supply goods alone, or goods and services?
+Who will get the bill - management or owner of property?
+Will payments be processed from invoices or statements?
+Will payment be made within 30 days?
+Who has to approve invoices?
+Are there approval limits?
+Will employees be prohibited from accepting gifts or favors from vendors?
+Will vendors be required to complete a W-9 and submit a valid certificate of insurance prior to beginning work?
+Will the vendor be responsible for damage he causes, including water intrusion that can cause mold?
+Will vendors be required to meet your fair housing, drug-free, weaponfree workplace policies?
+Will vendors be asked to use utilities prudently?